arpanp1986/interviewTest/README.md

 * Clone the repository

-* Run command `bundle install` to install all the Gems.
+* cd in to `interviewTest` and run command `bundle install` to install all the Ruby Gems

-* Run all the unit tests before testing the endpoints manually by running `bundle exec rspec`.

-* Run command `bundle install` to install all the Gems
+* Run `bundle exec rake db:test:prepare` to prepare your test databse before running unit tests

-* Run all the unit tests before testing the endpoints manually by running `bundle exec rspec`
+* Run all the **unit tests** before testing the endpoints manually by running `bundle exec rspec` or find latest one under Github Actions

 * Run command `bundle exec rails s` to start server on localhost:3000